 Determine your selling price

-- Standard food cost fine dining: 28-35%
+- Target food cost for fine dining: 28-35%

-- At €96.49 cost price and 30% food cost:
+- With €96.49 cost price at 30% food cost:

-- Minimum selling price excl.
-VAT: €96.49 ÷ 0.30 = €321.63
+- Minimum selling price (excl.
+VAT): €96.49 ÷ 0.30 = €321.63

-- Selling price incl.
-9% VAT: €321.63 × 1.09 = €350.58
+- Final price (incl.
+9% VAT): €321.63 × 1.09 = €350.58

 ⚠️ Note: